mauritssilvis/challenges/java/java-project-cli/README.md

 Alternatively, ensure that you call the right tool.
-You may have wanted to call the Java interpreter instead of the Java compiler In that case, ensure you use the fully qualified class name and you execute the class from the proper location:
+You may have wanted to call the Java interpreter instead of the Java compiler In that case, ensure you use the fully qualified class name and execute the class from the proper location:

 ```shell
 java -cp out nl.mauritssilvis.challenges.java.cli.manual.projects.basic.Main